Chengyu Cao

 Associate Professor

-Dr. Chengyu Cao joined the Mechanical Engineering Department in 2008.
-Prior to that, he was a research scientist in the Department of Aerospace and Ocean Engineering at the Virginia Polytechnic Institute and State University.
-He received his Ph.D. in Mechanical Engineering from the Massachusetts Institute of Technology in 2004.
-He earned his B.S. degree in Electronics and Information Engineering from Xi’an Jiaotong University, China and M.S. in Manufacturing Engineering from the Boston University in 1995 and 1999, respectively.
+Dr. Chengyu Cao has been a faculty member at the School of Mechanical, Aerospace, and Manufacturing Engineering since 2008.
+Prior to joining the university, he served as a research scientist in the Department of Aerospace and Ocean Engineering at Virginia Tech.
+Dr. Cao earned his Ph.D. in Mechanical Engineering from the Massachusetts Institute of Technology (MIT) in 2004, following his B.S. in Electronics and Information Engineering from Xi’an Jiaotong University, China, and his M.S. in Manufacturing Engineering from Boston University in 1995 and 1999, respectively.